A family of higher genus complete minimal surfaces that includes the Costa-Hoffman-Meeks one: One-parameter family of minimal surfaces with genus one and three ends

 Consequently, \begin{enumerate} \item if $y=x$, we get \item if $y=-5e_1^2/x$, we get \end{enumerate}

-The functions $\phi_1$, $\phi_2$ and $\phi_3$ have poles of order at least two at $p_1=\pi(1/2)$, $p_2=\pi(0)$ and $p_3=\pi(i/2)$.
-Hence, these functions do not have residues at $p_1, p_2$ and $p_3$, ensuring that the surfaces $S_x$ have no real periods around them.
+The functions $\phi_1$, $\phi_2$ and $\phi_3$ have poles of order at least two at $p_1=\mathfrak{p}(1/2)$, $p_2=\mathfrak{p}(0)$ and $p_3=\mathfrak{p}(i/2)$.
+Hence, these functions have zero residues at $p_1, p_2$ and $p_3$, ensuring that the surfaces $S_x$ have no real periods around them.
 Therefore we obtain a one-parameter family of complete minimal surfaces $S_x$ containing two sub-families that will be indicated with $S^{n}_x$, $n=1,2$.
-In the Figures~\ref{Fig-sup} and \ref{Sup_Cat_P_Enn} we present some pictures of minimal surfaces of the sub-families $S_x^1$ and $S_x^2$, respectively. \\
+In Figures~\ref{Fig-sup} and \ref{Sup_Cat_P_Enn} we present some pictures of minimal surfaces of the sub-families $S_x^1$ and $S_x^2$, respectively. \\

 Finally, in order to study the symmetries of the surfaces $S_x$, we consider on $F$ the following curves:

 Now one easily writes the expressions of the differential $dh=g \eta$ and $(dg\cdot \eta)$ as